bkesterbyld/caring-amaranth/src/pages/general-enquiries.md

       founders with advice, consulting or any other way we can be helpful.

       ### Jobs

       We're currnetly looking for an Elixir engineer that wants to get it on the ground floor of a stealth FinTech startup.
-Unique opportunity with a proven team.
+It's a very unique opportunity with a proven, fun team.
     content_align: left
     form_position: right
     form_width: fifty